1960 – Discovery

 We didn't have a telephone in our house, not just because we were poor but because there wasn't much point – we didn't know anyone who had a telephone!
 However, my girlfriend lived in the next street, and I wanted to communicate with her.

-So, taking the reel-to-reel tape recorder that I'd got for my thirteenth birthday, I discovered I could adapt it and, using the gas and water connections into the house (and my diode) – we could communicate from her house to mine.
-Unfortunately, I was unable to figure out how this system could also work from my house to hers without another tape recorder.
-So, it only worked one way, but totally free!
+So, once again, aided by being ignorant of all the reasons it wouldn’t work, I enlisted the help of my trusty tape recorder, and discovered I could adapt it and, utilising the gas and water connections into the house, (and my diode) we could communicate from her house to mine.
+Unfortunately, I was unable to figure out how it could also work from my house to hers without buying another tape recorder.
+So, it only worked one way.

-The partial success of this experiment felt especially good as my father had given me about three good reasons why it couldn't possibly work.
+However, the partial success of this experiment felt especially good as my father had given me about three good reasons why it couldn't possibly work.
+Fortunately, I didn't understand the reasons why it wouldn't - just believed it would.
+That’s ignorance for you.

 Around the same time there was a product called a "Teasmade" that came onto the market.
 It woke you up in the morning with a cup of tea.
 It was a great, and useful, item which, to me, didn't look too complicated to make.
+These days it would be what you might call “Low Tech”.
 So, using an old wind-up alarm clock and bits of junk, I made one for my mam.
 It looked a bit 'Heath Robinson', and quite different to the shiny one in the shops, but it worked every bit as well as the one we couldn't afford.

 At 15, I developed an interest in photography, which was great.
 It combined art with invention.
-I made a pin-hole camera and, using my mother's plates and saucers - could develop films and photographs in the washhouse.
+I made a pin-hole camera and, using my mother's plates and saucers, could develop films and photographs in the washhouse.
 A torch inside a red baby's potty was my safelight.
-I made studio lights from biscuit tins, and even building an enlarger from junk wasn't beyond my capabilities.
-All I ever had to buy was the film, photographic paper, developer and fixer from the photography shop in Gateshead - 'Head Photo'.
+I made studio lights from biscuit tins, and even building an enlarger from junk wasn't beyond me.
+All I ever had to buy was the film, paper, developer and fixer from the photography shop in Gateshead - 'Head Photo'.
+I loved that shop.